cpv-project/cpv-framework/docs/DependencyInjectionContainer.md

 TService get(ServiceStorage& storage) const;
 ```

-The first overload will use the builtin storage inside container, which makes `StoragePersistent` has same effect as `Persistent`, the second overload allows user pass a custom service storage for services registered with `StoragePersistent` lifetime, service instances will store in this storage and reuse when the same storage is given.
+The first overload will use the built-in storage inside container, which makes `StoragePersistent` has same effect as `Persistent`, the second overload allows user pass a custom service storage for services registered with `StoragePersistent` lifetime, service instances will store in this storage and reuse when the same storage is given.

 `StoragePersistent` is useful for services that want to share same instance for same http request, [HttpContext](../include/CPVFramework/HttpServer/HttpContext.hpp) provides fresh service storage for each http request, and the storage will be destroyed after request finished.